About

 In 2019, the Canadian Company of Pilgrims celebrated its 25th anniversary.
 Since its founding, the CCoP has issued over 20,000 credenciales and is now over 3,000 members strong, with 18 chapters across Canada.
 The CCoP looks forward to the next twenty five exciting years!

-This message was from our Honorary Patron, His Excellency Alfredo Martínez, Ambassador of the Kingdom of Spain to Canada, for our 2022 AGM
+This message is from our Honorary Patron, His Excellency Alfredo Martínez, Ambassador of the Kingdom of Spain to Canada

-In the middle of this pandemic, I want to share some reflections about the values and lessons that all of us- because I have also been a pilgrim myself – have learned from the Camino:
+We have learned much in coming through this pandemic and I want to share some reflections about the values and lessons that all of us- because I have also been a pilgrim myself – have learned from the Camino:

-• The Camino grants you, as a wonderful gift, the opportunity for introspection.
-Walking in the middle of nature; following a path towards the end; sharing time with yourself to allow you to depart from the rush of a busy life which has an impact on us every day.
+The Camino grants you, as a wonderful gift, the opportunity for introspection.
+Walking in the middle of nature; following a path towards the end; sharing time with yourself to allow you to depart from the rush of a busy life which has an effect on us every day.

-• The Camino is definitely an energizing exercise.
-Walking many kilometers a day you really feel how many things and goods are superficial.
+The Camino is definitely an energizing exercise.
+Walking many kilometres a day you really feel how many material things are superficial.
 You Canadians know better in this wintertime than anybody else because you are compelled to live with layers.
 Sometimes we put them on as we need them in life but we can never ever forget the authenticity of the need to go deep into our souls to seize what really matters, what is essential, what makes us better.
-Stage after stage you find yourself getting rid of not necessary, and focus on the fundamentals.
+Stage after stage you find yourself getting rid of that which is not necessary, and you begin to focus on fundamentals.

-When everyone is looking forward, after lockdowns and the need for patience, to rediscovering the world, nothing could be better than the Camino, which in this very special year 2022 waits for all of us.
+When everyone is looking forward, after lockdowns and the need for patience, to rediscovering the world, nothing could be better than the Camino which waits for all of us.

 Thank you very much once again and you know that the doors of the Spanish Embassy are fully opened up for you.
 We really feel proud and grateful to Canada and to the Canadian Company of Pilgrims that, as I underlined at the beginning, is really keeping the Camino alive and going beyond.